Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 - **Autorun Time picker:** Select your preferred time using the time picker.
 The time will be used for all automatic reservation runs.

 ### 📅 Custom Prior Days

-### 🔔 Notifications

-ODYSSEY provides reliable, crash-safe notifications to keep you informed about the automation process.
-These notifications work without requiring system permissions and use multiple methods to ensure delivery.

-#### ⚙️ Notification Settings

-In the **Settings** → **Advanced Settings** section, you can configure:

-- **Enable Notifications:** Turn all notifications on/off

-#### 🔔 Notification Types

-**Reservation Status:**

-- **Success:** Confirmation when a reservation is successfully booked
-- **Failure:** Alerts when reservations fail with error details
-- **Automation Start:** Notification when the automated booking process begins
-- **Automation Complete:** Summary of results after all configurations are processed

-**Scheduled Reminders:**

-- **Autorun Reminder:** Notification 1 hour before the scheduled automatic run (6:00 PM by default)

-#### 🧪 Testing Notifications

-Notifications are automatically tested when they occur during reservation automation.
-You can verify they're working by:

-1. **Running a reservation configuration** - Success/failure notifications will appear
-2. **Checking the menu bar** - Notification info appears in the title for 10 seconds

-#### 🔧 How Notifications Work

-ODYSSEY uses a multi-layered approach to ensure notifications are delivered:

-- **Status Bar Updates:** Menu bar title shows notification info for 10 seconds
-- **Alert Dialogs:** Simple macOS alerts that appear immediately
-- **No Permissions Required:** Works without system notification permissions
-- **Only Important Events:** Shows notifications only for reservation success, failure, and automation completion

-#### ⚠️ Troubleshooting

-If notifications aren't working:

-1. Check that "Enable Notifications" is turned on in Advanced Settings
-2. Run a reservation configuration to trigger notifications
-3. Ensure the app has focus (notifications may be less visible if app is in background)
-4. Notifications use safe methods that won't crash the app

 - **Use custom prior days:** Enable this to customize how many days before the reservation date the automation should run (default is 2 days).
 - **Prior days stepper:** Use the stepper to select between 0-7 days.
 This is useful for debugging, testing, or adjusting your reservation strategy.